-Environmental, Social and Governance ("ESG")
+ENVIRONMENTAL, SOCIAL & GOVERNANCE ("ESG")

-We continue to progress our approach to ESG.
+We continue to progress our approach to ESG and investing.
 Developments during 2024 included launching a Human Rights Policy, publishing our first UN Global Compact Communication on Progress and joining the Responsible Investment Association Australasia, Investors Against Slavery & Trafficking - APAC alliance and the Financial Services Council.

-For further information on Platinum's approach to ESG, please read Platinum's Sustainability and Stewardship Report available on our website at www.platinum.com.au/stewardship.
+For further information on Platinum's approach to ESG, please read Platinum's Sustainability and Stewardship Report available on our website www.platinum.com.au/stewardship.